Golden Age Exuberance

 Regain of form

-Reha Ederm's career got off to an early start, but it would not really take off until the turn of the century.
-Zeki Demirkubuz was already ruminating on his existential anguish in C Blok (1994), an almost prison-like description of the Istanbul suburbs, before directing Innocence (1997), a tortured Turkish classic of the 1990s that does not make a big deal of it.
+Reha Ederm's career got off to an early start, but would not really take off until the turn of the century.
+Zeki Demirkubuz was already ruminating on his existential anguish in C Blok (1994), an almost prison-like description of a Stamboulian suburb, before directing Innocence (1997), a tortured Turkish classic of the 1990s that doesn't pull any punches.

-He will give it a sort of prologue in 2004 with Kader.
-1996 was a particularly fruitful year: Eskiya the Bandit (Yavuz Turgul) kept a popular and competent cinema alive, Dervis Zaim established himself as a small master of the detective story with Somersault in a Coffin, penniless but not devoid of black humor.
-And above all, Nuri Bilge Ceylan launches a career, with Kasaba (1996), and will know the supreme consecration with a Palme d'or for Winter Sleep in 2014.
-His austere, contemplative work, covered with critical praise, gives an almost physical impression of the landscapes it surveys.
+He would give it a sort of prologue in 2004 with Kader.
+1996 was a particularly fruitful year: Eskiya le bandit (Yavuz Turgul) kept a popular and competent cinema alive, while Dervis Zaim established himself as a little master of the thriller with Somersault in a Coffin, penniless but not devoid of black humor.
+Above all, Nuri Bilge Ceylan launched a career with Kasaba (1996), and went on to win the Palme d'Or for Winter Sleep in 2014.
+His austere, contemplative work, showered with critical praise, gives an almost physical impression of the landscapes it surveys.

 On the series side

-For the past decade, the country has experienced unprecedented success in the field of television series.
-So much so that in 2018, a European study placed Turkey in second place worldwide, just after the American giant, for the number of series exports in the world.
-This new empire is "Istanbulywood".
-Indeed, Turkish productions are now exported to more than 140 countries around the world, generating a financial windfall of more than 300 million dollars (only 10 million in 2008) and by 2024, the country's authorities expect to bring in up to 2 billion dollars in profits from the export of cultural goods.
-A forecast that augurs well for the festivities of the centenary of the birth of the Turkish Republic that will take place the same year.
-Such a success story is explained by the infatuation of Arab and South American countries for Turkish proposals.
-The craze is the same in the Balkan countries.
-The success of these Turkish "tele-romances" would reside in the values advocated and the messages distilled in each of the serials: to live free (and chaste) love while taking into account traditional and societal values, values common to all countries with a Muslim majority.
-The Turkish audiovisual fiction has beautiful days ahead of it..
+Over the past decade, the country has enjoyed unprecedented success in the field of TV series.
+So much so, in fact, that in 2018, a European study ranked Turkey second in the world, just behind the American giant, for the number of series exported worldwide.
+This new empire is called "Istanbulywood".
+Today, Turkish productions are exported to over 140 countries worldwide, generating a financial windfall of over $300 million (compared with just $10 million in 2008).
+This success story can be explained by the enthusiasm of Arab and South American countries for Turkish offerings.
+The same is true of the Balkan countries.
+The success of these Turkish "tele-romances" lies in the values advocated and the messages distilled in each soap opera: living free (and chaste) love while taking into account traditional and societal values, values common to all countries with a Muslim majority.
+Turkish audiovisual fiction has a bright future ahead of it..